kushagra-sharma-03/MyFirstPortfolio/README.md

 created the structure of the web page with basic elements using HTML 5

 - used CSS to set up my style layouts
--renderef data loaded from server using JS
+- rendered data loaded from server using JS